International Relations (2020 - 2022)

 Advanced Placement, International Baccalaureate, and A Level Credits

-Students who enter CAS in or after fall 2016 and have advanced standing credits for macroeconomics and/or microeconomics may count them toward the IR major's requirements of Introduction to Macroeconomics (ECON-UA 1) and Introduction to Microeconomics (ECON-UA 2).
-However, statistics credit from AP, IB, or A Levels does not satisfy the IR major’s statistics requirement.
+Students who have advanced standing credits for macroeconomics and/or microeconomics may count them toward the IR major's requirements of Introduction to Macroeconomics (ECON-UA 1) and Introduction to Microeconomics (ECON-UA 2).
+However, statistics credit from AP, IB, or A Levels does not satisfy the IR major’s research methodology requirement.

 Major: General Information

-All majors must complete a total of fourteen 4-point courses (56 points).
+All majors must complete a total of twelve 4-point courses (48 points).
 They complete four core courses, four courses in the international relations environment, and two courses in a regional specialization.
-Students must also demonstrate proficiency in a foreign language (two courses past the intermediate level) and complete a full semester (not a summer session) in a study away program.
-Finally, students must complete the two-course senior honors sequence.
+Students must also demonstrate proficiency in a foreign language (two courses past the intermediate level) and complete a full semester (not a summer session) in a study away program outside the United States.

 Core Courses for the Major

-All international relations majors must take the following four courses:
+All international relations majors must take the following four courses (16 points):

 - International Politics (POL-UA 700); advanced standing credits are not accepted